1 in Sleep Product Research

 Make sure to read the fine print of a mattress warranty.

 A mattress warranty is only as good as the manufacturer's willingness to honor it.
-Often a mattress manufacturer's Better Business Bureau rating and or number of complaints can be a good indicator of how well the company stands behind its warranty.
-An "A" or "B" rating generally means that the company consistently honors its warranty; a "C" rating or lower can mean that it doesn't.
+Often a mattress manufacturer's Better Business Bureau rating and or the number of complaints from consumers in regard to warranty-related issues can be a good indicator of how well the company stands behind its warranty.